aelassas/movinin/README.md

 Movin' In is a Rental Property Management Platform, agency-oriented with a backend for managing properties, customers and bookings, a frontend and a mobile app for renting properties.

+Movin' In is built with React for its powerful rendering capabilities, MongoDB for flexible data modeling, and Stripe for secure payment processing.

 This project emerged from a desire to build without boundaries – a fully customizable and operational property rental platform where every aspect is within your control:

 - **Own the UI/UX**: Design unique customer experiences without fighting against template limitations